smithna/grand-stack-starter/README.md

 ### Server Prep
 This app is built from the [GRANDstack](https://github.com/grand-stack/grand-stack-starter) (GraphQL, React, Apollo, Neo4j Database) starter project.
 You will need some React infrastructure on your server to run Meetup Mixer if you don't already have it installed.

-FIrst, install [NodeJS](https://nodejs.org/en/download/) according to the instructions for your system.
+First, install [NodeJS](https://nodejs.org/en/download/) according to the instructions for your system.

 Next, install [Yarn](https://yarnpkg.com/lang/en/docs/install/) according to the instructions for your system.